ArchiverXP/PurrfectEngine/README.md

 Makefile: iOS (compile using theos)

-DO NOTE that for iOS you need the required frameworks, you can compile them using a Mac.
+DO NOTE that for iOS you need the required libraries, you can compile them using a Mac.

 Releases will be in the releases tab.